algobulls/pyalgostrategypool/README.md

 1. [Create a branch][branch] for the change you intend to make.
 1. Make your changes to your fork.
 1. Verify that your strategy performs as per the given specifications.
 You can do this by comparing the P&L Table against the specifications, optionally by using technical charts.
 A P&L is generated on [submitting Backtesting jobs](https://algobulls.github.io/pyalgotrading/testing/#submit-a-job).
     1. For technical issues, refer to the [Getting Help](https://github.com/algobulls/pyalgostrategypool#support--getting-help) section.
 You can also search for your queries on the [AlgoBulls Community Forum](https://community.algobulls.com).
-Additionalyy, you can also post questions over the [AlgoBulls Community Forum](https://community.algobulls.com) to get technical help, if you don't find it answered already.
+Additionally, you can also post questions on the [AlgoBulls Community Forum](https://community.algobulls.com) to get technical help.
-    1. If you still needed additional help, you can take help from us over an [email](mailto:developers@algobulls.com)/phone call/whatsapp/screen share.
+    1. If you still need additional help, you can take help from us over an [email](mailto:developers@algobulls.com)/phone call/whatsapp/screen share.
 1. Ensure you have followed these coding guidelines:
     1. Your code should be [PEP-8](https://www.python.org/dev/peps/pep-0008/) compliant.
 You can use tools like [PyCharm](https://www.jetbrains.com/pycharm/download/) to help you quickly comply with PEP-8.
 1. [Send a pull request][pr] from your fork’s branch to our `master` branch.